Quality lawyers for Leasehold Conveyancing in Taplow

 • Registering of the assignment of the change of lessee after a sale

 Your solicitor will have no control over the level of the charges for this information but the average costs for the information for Taplow leasehold property is £350.
 For Taplow conveyancing transactions it is customary for the seller to pay for these costs.
 The landlord or their agents are under no legal obligation to answer such questions most will be willing to do so - albeit often at exorbitant prices where the fees bear little relation to the work involved.
 Unfortunately there is no law that requires fixed charges for administrative tasks.
-Neither is there any legal time frame by which they are obliged to supply answers.
+Neither is there any legal time frame by which they are obliged to supply the information.

 Other Topics